pranavnayak/quarkus-project9-cassandra-client/README.md

 # quarkus-project9-cassandra-client
  A Sample Java Microservice Application to build a REST application using the Cassandra Quarkus extension, which allows us to connect to an Apache Cassandra, using the DataStax Java driver and  DataStax Object Mapper – a powerful Java-to-CQL mapping framework.

+The DataStax Object Mapper – a powerful Java-to-CQL mapping framework that greatly simplifies the application’s data access layer code by sparing us the hassle of writing our CQL queries by hand.

+The application is quite simple: the user can add elements in a list using a form, and the items list is updated.
+All the information between the browser and the server is formatted as JSON, and the elements are stored in the Cassandra database.

 docker run --name cassandra bitnami/cassandra:latest